1. User guide

 and database.server.name

-configuration.
-This is suggested as a version number, which can be incremented
+connector configuration.
+This is suggested as a version number, which

-if the data stream needs to be resynchronized with a new connector.
+can be incremented if the data stream needs to be resynchronized with

-do not meet this requirement should be filtered out in the Debezium PostgreSQL
+Tables that do not meet this requirement should be filtered out in the

 3.8.3.
 Monitoring replication